Faares/Curated/topics/Geometrization-and-Poincaré-Conjecture.md

 ## *Loosely & Roughly Speaking*[^ss]
 Any closed, orientable *2-dimensional* manifold is known to hold one of the three geometric structures: Euclidean $\mathbb{E}$, Spherical $\mathbb{S}$, Hyperbolic $\mathbb{H}$, but what about *3-dimensional* manifolds?
 What type of geometry they can hold?

-Well, the process to deduce the answer is complicated, however, it can be simplified as follow:
+Well, the process to deduce the answer is complicated.
+However, it can be simplified as follow:

 * *3-dimensional* manifolds can be decomposed into sums of prime 3-manifolds, as [The Prime Decomposition Theorem](https://en.wikipedia.org/wiki/Prime_decomposition_of_3-manifolds) states.
 * Which means, *3-manifolds* can be *decomposed* into *connected sum*.